 Labor Day Lessons for Kids

-- Thank a community worker!
-Write thank you cards or appreciation cards to workers who help your family (teachers, postal service, delivery people, librarians, etc.)
+- Need Labor Day card ideas?
+Thank a community worker!
+Write thank you cards or appreciation cards to workers who help your family (teachers, postal service, delivery people, librarians, etc.) – we love this Labor Day project for kids and families!

 - Make patriotic snacks while discussing the history of the holiday